Serverless File Uploads for JotForm

 Click “Add form element.”
 Navigate to “Widgets” and type in “Uploading Widget to run a quick search for our integration,

-Here it is, hit the yellow logo, and our Uploading Widget gets added to your form.
+Here it is, hit the yellow logo, and our uploading widget gets added to your form.
 It is added with default settings and needs some configuration.

 Step 4.
-Configure Uploading Widget
+Configure the uploading widget

-The first thing here is setting the label for your new Uploading Widget.
+The first thing here is setting the label for your new uploading widget.
 It is done by clicking the gear icon to the right and navigating to the “Advanced” tab.
 Modify the field called “Question text.”
-Your Uploading Widget label will change,
+Your uploading widget label will change,

 Now, let us get more advanced and click the magic wand icon to the right.
-That opens the Uploading Widget settings, let’s dig in.
+That opens the uploading widget settings, let’s dig in.

 First of, let’s paste your Public API key into the respective field.
-We are using YOUR_PUBLIC_KEY as a placeholder.
+We are

-We are going to configure the Uploading Widget to get speaker candidate photos.
+We are going to configure the uploading widget to get speaker candidate photos.
 We just need a single photo, so we can set “Multiple” to “No.” We want to show a preview of an uploaded image, “Preview step” to “Yes.”
 It is also important to ensure uploaded files are images, “Images only” to “Yes,”

 We also want to allow form users to edit their photos on upload.
 Let’s use “Effects Tab” for it.
 When switched to “Yes,” this setting allows you to choose which effects can be applied on image upload,

-By default, the plugin removes the original trailing filename from the URL. add filenames provides the opposite behavior and leaves your filename in place.
+By default, the plugin removes the original trailing filename from the URL.

 This could be useful when passing URLs to a third-party system for further processing, for instance.

-Now, add another Uploading Widget and configure it to accept multi uploads of image-only files.
+Now, add another uploading widget and configure it to accept multi uploads of image-only files.
 Play with changing its label and button caption.
 It will allow form users to upload slides for their presentation.
-In fact, you might want to create a separate Uploadcare project (and specify another Public API Key for the second Uploading Widget) to get those slides: this helps organize content in your account.
+In fact, you might want to create a separate Uploadcare project (and specify another Public API Key for the second uploading widget) to get those slides: this helps organize content in your account.

 Now, once we are ready to roll, let’s publish the form and test how it performs.